WayneGreeley/elastic-cache-challenge/README.md

 If you want to try this out, clone this repo into your favorite IDE.
 I use AWS Cloud9 to make it easier to run AWS commands from the terminal while editing code.
 I also use an AWS sandbox account, so each time I start working on a project, the account is empty except for the default VPC.
+The entire application is deployed in one SAM template file.

 ```
 git clone https://github.com/WayneGreeley/elastic-cache-challenge.git